A Dynamic Matching Framework for Faster Child Adoptions: III Strategic Incentives

 The algorithm's success rests on the endowment's invariance to homes' strategies.
 Because a home always receives its best placement at the earliest period relative to its arrival, a home's optimal strategy is to accept the earliest placement.
 HEDA's strategy-proofness is non-trivial.
 In the first period where a home's misreport would cause any match for any home to differ compared to when the home is truthful, we prove that it must be that the misreporting home receives the same match under misreporting/truth-telling or else the misreporting home's match differs.
 In the former case, the home should accept the placement by the same logic that we use to show HEDA is patience-free; waiting until later yields a worse placement.
 Misreporting cannot increase the home's utility since the first placement is the same as under truth-telling.
 The latter case reduces to demonstrating that HEDA is strategy-proof in a static sense; we show this using a novel, amended proof strategy based on \qcite{roth-2017}.
 Misreporting cannot improve the home's utility even when the home's match changes.
 Tying the two cases together yields the theorem.

-HEDA is not justified envy-free because it partitions homes' potential placements using endowments that are ex-ante fixed.
+HEDA is not weakly fair because it partitions homes' potential placements using endowments that are ex-ante fixed.
 Therefore, it is possible for a home and child to mutually benefit from an endowment violation.
 Moreover, HEDA is not non-wasteful for the same reason.
 Even a compliant home might not receive a placement at $t$ if no children exist within its endowment, and some other acceptable children outside of that home's endowment might not be placed elsewhere.
 These two features are the primary downsides of HEDA.
-Still, HEDA has many attractive properties.
-Homes that do not receive placements eventually disperse into separate endowments and, when children outnumber homes, it is unlikely that a home would not find at least one acceptable match.
-Since HEDA is patience-free, whenever a home receives a placement, it will accept that placement, ameliorating some wastefulness concerns.
-Finally, strategy-proofness incentivizes homes to carefully and truthfully report preferences.
-It eliminates \textit{false negatives}: homes that would adopt a child yet report the child as unacceptable.
-If false negatives are prevalent in child welfare systems, as we conjecture, then HEDA advances as a forefront solution that increases the number of home willing to adopt children that might otherwise experience long waits.

-Theorem \ref{th:noexistsp} cautions against pursuing a dynamic envy-free and strategy-proof mechanism.
-Dynamic envy-freeness and non-wastefulness imply that any unfilled capacity exists to penalize noncompliant homes.
-In contrast, a dynamic envy-free mechanism without the binding restrictions of non-wastefulness---as a dynamic envy-free, strategy-proof mechanism must be---may be arbitrarily unfair.
-Consider this possible direction to extend HEDA to dynamic envy-freeness: at every period after running DA, dissolve placements that cause justified envy for any home.
-One cannot rearrange the placements to match the home and child with justified envy if the home would require a higher endowment; this would violate patience-freeness.
-Therefore, eliminating the placement is necessary, but surely this is less fair than allowing the placement to persist.
+Proposition \ref{pr:noexistsp} cautions against pursuing a weakly fair, patience-free, and strategy-proof mechanism.
+Patience-freeness and non-wastefulness imply that any unfilled capacity exists to penalize noncompliant homes.
+In contrast, a patience-free mechanism without the binding restrictions of non-wastefulness---as a weakly fair, patience-free, and strategy-proof mechanism must be---may be arbitrarily unfair.